Did you know, the Red River Gorge is consistently ranked one of the best rock climbing destinations in the world?

 - A 60m (or longer rope).
 There are few routes there that you can’t do with a 60m.
 But, a 70m is the new 60m these days, and can get you up routes even after you cut the ends a couple times.

 - At least 12 quickdraws.
-A few classic lines do require more than that, such as Boltergeist.
-Be sure to have a few more than 12 if you don’t want to miss out!
+A few classic lines do require more than that, but it will get you up most.

 - A stick clip.
 If you attempt to ground-up any sport climb, people will look at you like you’re insane.
 There’s no good reason to risk safety, and a lot of first bolts were specifically placed higher with the intention that they would be stick-clipped.
 Bring one with you, and become a stick-clip ninja.
 (They’re also great for warding off copperhead snakes if they get too close for comfort.)